LLCF/dali-benchmark/mxnet-benchmark/README.md

 ## Basic Usages

-Both python and R training programs are provided.
-Use `train_*.py` or `train_*.R` to train a network on a particular dataset.
+Python training programs are provided.
+Use `train_*.py` to train a network on a particular dataset.
 For example:

 - train a multilayer perception on the mnist dataset